Maroubra - North

 What are some of the major infrastructure and planning changes likely to influence Maroubra - North?

-Key infrastructure and planning changes likely to influence Maroubra - North include: Maroubra Junction Streetscape Upgrade - Stage 1 (Construction); South Coogee to Lurline Bay Coastal Walk Connection (Planning); Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure (Construction); Adela 138 Maroubra Road (Construction); and Royale Randwick Terraces (Construction).
+Key infrastructure and planning changes likely to influence Maroubra - North include: Maroubra Junction Streetscape Upgrade - Stage 1 (Construction); South Coogee to Lurline Bay Coastal Walk Connection (Planning); Sydney Metro Eastern Suburbs Extension (Proposed); Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure (Construction); and Adela 138 Maroubra Road (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Maroubra - North?

-Infrastructure development impacting Maroubra - North spans multiple sectors including Residential Development, Sports & Recreation, and Transport & Logistics, among others.
+Infrastructure development impacting Maroubra - North spans multiple sectors including Residential Development, Transport & Logistics, and Sports & Recreation, among others.

 What is the scale of infrastructure investment impacting Maroubra - North?